esfinn/movie_cpm/README.md

 `python mk_jobs.py --clip MOVIE1 --behav cogn_PC1 --rand_behav 1 --n_iter 10000`

-To run a single iteration of CPM (which can easily be done on most local machines), you can run:
+To run a single iteration of CPM (which can easily be done locally in ~1min on most machines), you can run:

 `python cpm_wrapper.py --clip MOVIE1 --behav cogn_PC1`